Prashanta999/Prediciing_Ore_Quality/README.md

 - I also tested how dimensionality reduction could help in predicting the models

+- The file for the modelling can be found here: https://github.com/Prashanta999/Prediciing_Ore_Quality/blob/main/PCA.ipynb

 - Since there aren't any strong correlations between the target variables and the normal variables, PCA doesn't provide any valuable insights

 ## Time Series Analysis